NMA93/Accessibility-Designer-Guide/documentation.md

 The content must be thoroughly reviewed again, currently the site is in a working state which is ready for submission.
 For a publication the guide is not developed enough.

 ### Patterns
-Patterns will be included in the guide, this will be an important part of the guide in the future.
+Patterns will be included in the guide in the near future.
 Actually this is one of the most important parts for designers, but it didn't make sense for me to publish it if the foundation is not developed enough.

 ### Publication and collaboration
 Since I can't do this all by myself, this guide will be completely designed for collaboration in the future.
 Everybody can be a part of it and this collection of knowledge will continue to grow.

 ---

 [Back to the guide](/docs){: .btn .btn-purple }